Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. warning::
    When you change an entry, make sure to click the ``Set`` button to make the change take effect.

 Then click the last button to start cluster extraction.
-You will first see the following diaglog window:
+You will first see the following dialog window:

 .. image:: _images/tutorial3_5.png
    :width: 300